ravirasadiya/docs/docs/architecture/components/validator.md

 # Run validator by SSV client for trust validator

-ssv.network is a fully decentralized, open-source ETH staking network, based on Secret Shared Validator (SSV) technology, which enables the distributed operation of an Ethereum validator.
+ssv.network is a fully decentralized, open-source PLS staking network, based on Secret Shared Validator (SSV) technology, which enables the distributed operation of an Ethereum validator.
 The SSV protocol splits a validator key into multiple KeyShares and distributes them to non-trusting nodes run by operators.
 The nodes execute the validator's duties under a consensus mechanism providing fault tolerance, increased security, and decentralized risk for stakers.

 ## SSV Client
-- Listen to whether there is enough ETH in the user pool.
-If so, automatically generate a new validator key, signature, deposit data, etc., based on the mnemonic, and interact with the node contract to stake ETH and become a validator.
+- Listen to whether there is enough PLS in the user pool.
+If so, automatically generate a new validator key, signature, deposit data, etc., based on the mnemonic, and interact with the node contract to stake PLS and become a validator.
 - Monitor SSV-related events and calculate the cluster's latest state.
 - Based on the configured operator, along with the validator key from step 1 and the cluster state from step 2, generate parameters such as signature, pubkeys, keyshare, etc., using SSV's related algorithms, and interact with the SSV contract to trigger RegisterValidator.
 - Monitor the validator's status.
 If it exits, interact with the SSV contract to trigger RemoveValidator.